danyaberezun/KEEPs/README.md

 Thus, in this case our *data type invariants* are: any integer literal is actually an integer, and any binary addition has integer sub-expressions.
 This information is stored in the type itself, meaning there is no way to construct an ill-formed expression (for example, a binary addition of two tuples).

-As ADTs comes with pattern matching, generalized ADTs come with generalized pattern matching which uses the type information stored in GADTs to guarantee code type safety.
+As ADTs come with pattern matching, generalized ADTs come with generalized pattern matching which uses the type information stored in GADTs to guarantee code type safety.
 In other words, as GADTs represent *types correct by construction at compile-time*, generalized pattern matching *guarantees absence of type errors during run-time*.

 Continuing on the previous example, the following function that evaluates arithmetic expressions is well-typed.